topo-gps/ios-manual/en/waypoints/waypoints_select.rst

 - *Map button*: If you press this button, the selected waypoints will be loaded on the map.
 The map will zoom automatically to the selected waypoitns and you will be returned to the map.

-- *More button*: If you press the more button, a menu will appear from which you can choose the following actions:
+- *More button*: If you press the more button in the bottom toolbar, a menu will appear from which you can choose the following actions:

   - *Remove from map*: If you press this button, the selected waypoints will be removed from the map.